Scope of Work Clauses: How to Define, Negotiate, and Protect Your Deliverables

 ACCEPTANCE: Client shall review each deliverable within ten (10) business days of delivery.
 Deliverables shall be deemed accepted unless Client provides written notice of rejection within such ten-day period, specifying in reasonable detail the respects in which the deliverable fails to conform to the requirements of this Agreement.
 Client's use of any deliverable shall constitute acceptance of that deliverable.

 Acceptance criteria and acceptance procedures are the mechanisms that convert delivered work into earned compensation.
-Without them, a contractor has delivered work but has no clear basis for triggering payment, and the client has unlimited time to decide whether to accept — or can avoid acceptance indefinitely by sitting on deliverables without response.
+Without them, a contractor has delivered work but has no clear basis for triggering payment, and the client has unlimited time to decide whether to accept.

 Acceptance criteria establish the objective standard against which deliverables are measured.
-They answer the question: what does the deliverable have to be or do in order to pass?
 For a software feature: it must pass a defined set of test cases, integrate with specified APIs, and perform within stated response time parameters.
 For a design deliverable: it must meet the specifications in the approved creative brief, comply with brand guidelines as attached, and be delivered in the specified file formats.
-For a written document: it must address all topics listed in the approved outline, meet the specified word count range, and pass a defined readability standard.

 When acceptance criteria are defined in the SOW, the rejection right is bounded.
-A client may reject a deliverable only if it fails to meet a specified criterion — not because they have changed their mind about what they want, not because their design preferences evolved during the project, and not because a stakeholder who wasn't involved during the scoping phase has different expectations.
-This distinction is critical: "I changed my mind" is not a valid rejection; "this does not meet specification X" is.
+A client may reject a deliverable only if it fails to meet a specified criterion — not because they changed their mind, not because their design preferences evolved during the project.
+"I changed my mind" is not a valid rejection; "this does not meet specification X" is.

 The silence-as-acceptance clause in the example is one of the most contractor-protective provisions in a well-drafted service agreement.
 If the client fails to respond within the defined review window, the deliverable is deemed accepted — and the payment milestone is earned.
-This prevents a common payment avoidance tactic: the client who "hasn't had a chance to review it" for weeks at a time, blocking both milestone payment and project progression.
-The silence-as-acceptance clause is commercially standard in professional services contracts and should be non-negotiable.
+This prevents a common payment avoidance tactic: the client who "hasn't had a chance to review it" for weeks at a time.

 Use of deliverables as acceptance is equally important.
-When a client begins using a deliverable — publishes the website, distributes the report, implements the software feature — they have demonstrated acceptance by conduct, regardless of whether they have formally signed off.
-This provision prevents the maneuver where a client uses your work while simultaneously claiming it wasn't accepted as a basis for withholding payment.
+When a client begins using a deliverable — publishes the website, distributes the report, implements the software feature — they have demonstrated acceptance by conduct, regardless of whether they formally signed off.
+This provision prevents the maneuver where a client uses your work while simultaneously claiming it wasn't accepted.

 Rejection must specify non-conformities.
-A valid rejection notice should identify specifically which criteria the deliverable fails to meet and what would need to change to bring it into conformance.
-A rejection notice that says "we don't like it" or "it needs to be better" is not a valid rejection — it provides no basis for the contractor to understand what correction is required and creates a subjective dissatisfaction standard that cannot be objectively satisfied.
-The requirement that rejection notices specify the non-conformity in "reasonable detail" constrains the client to grounds that relate to the original specifications rather than to evolved preferences.
+A valid rejection notice should identify specifically which criteria the deliverable fails to meet.
+A rejection notice that says "we don't like it" is not a valid rejection — it provides no basis for the contractor to understand what correction is required.
+The interplay between acceptance, payment milestones, and indemnification obligations is addressed in our Indemnification Clause Guide.

 What to do

-Every SOW should include four acceptance-related provisions: (1) Acceptance criteria: list the specific standards the deliverable must meet (format, function, specification compliance); (2) Review period: a defined window (10-15 business days is standard) for client review and acceptance or rejection; (3) Silence-as-acceptance: "Failure to provide written rejection within the review period constitutes acceptance"; (4) Use-as-acceptance: "Client's use or distribution of any deliverable constitutes acceptance."
-If a client objects to the silence-as-acceptance clause, propose a mutual extension option: the client may request one extension of the review period by written notice, but must provide a specific reason for the extension.
+Every SOW should include four acceptance-related provisions: (1) Acceptance criteria: list the specific standards the deliverable must meet; (2) Review period: a defined window (10–15 business days is standard) for client review; (3) Silence-as-acceptance: "Failure to provide written rejection within the review period constitutes acceptance"; (4) Use-as-acceptance: "Client's use or distribution of any deliverable constitutes acceptance."
+If a client objects to the silence-as-acceptance clause, propose a mutual extension option: the client may request one extension of the review period by written notice, but must provide a specific reason.

 Change Order Provisions: Getting Paid for Expanded Work